VidCRAFT3: Camera, Object, and Lighting Control for Image-to-Video Generation: Qualitative Results of Ablation Study

-\textbf{Representation of Lighting Direction.} Fig. \ref{fig:qual_res_ablation_lighting_representation} qualitatively compares two methods for representing lighting direction: \textit{Fourier Embedding} and \textit{SH Encoding}. \textit{Fourier Embedding} represents lighting direction using periodic basis functions but struggles with accurately capturing complex lighting effects.
+\textbf{Representation of Lighting Direction.} Fig.~\ref{fig:qual_res_ablation_lighting_representation} qualitatively compares two methods for representing lighting direction: \textit{Fourier Embedding} and \textit{Spherical Harmonic (SH) Encoding}. \textit{Fourier Embedding} represents the lighting direction using periodic basis functions but struggles to accurately capture complex lighting effects.
 In contrast, \textit{SH Encoding} leverages spherical harmonics to better model the angular properties of lighting, producing more realistic and detailed lighting effects, such as enhanced shading and reflections.
-These improvements result in outputs that align more closely with the ground truth (GT), as demonstrated in both visual and quantitative comparisons (cf. Table~VIII).
+These improvements result in outputs that align more closely with the ground truth (GT), as demonstrated by both visual and quantitative comparisons (cf. Table~IX).

-These qualitative analyses further validate our key design decisions, emphasizing their impact on generating precise and realistic image-to-video translations under controlled camera motion, object motion, and lighting direction.
+These qualitative analyses further validate our key design decisions, emphasizing their impact on generating precise and realistic image-to-video results under controlled camera motion, object motion, and lighting direction.